Guide to Appeals

 • Procedural Fairness may include:

-• Have you been given clear reasoning for the decision?
+• Have you been given clear reasons for the decision?

 • Do you think that your evidence was considered when the decision was made?